 Then using your stud finder, secure the cleats to your wall, using the 2″ wood screws to attach to the studs.

 Fill in the nail holes with wood putty.
 Once the putty is dry give the mantel a really good sanding with some medium grit sandpaper.

-Then I took a couple of wet paper towels and wiped down the wood to get all the sawdust off before staining.
+Then I took a couple of wet paper towels and wiped down the wood to get all the excess sawdust off before staining.
 You can distress your mantel by hitting it with a hammer or banging it with some chains.

-Kona is my go-to stain in my home!
-I love it’s deep, rich tones, yet you can still seen the grain.
-I used a foam brush to apply the stain and then wiped it off with an old rag a couple of minutes later.
+Kona is my go-to wood stain in my home!
+I love its deep, rich tones, yet you can still see the grain.
+Then apply the stain with a foam brush and then wiped it off with an old rag a couple of minutes later.
 I like to use the stain with the polyurethane included.
 This mantel didn’t need multiple coats of poly, so that makes it much easier to finish your new mantel.

-Once it was dry it was time to put up the mantel!!!
+Once it was dry it was time to put up the wood mantel!!!

 Oh how I love how it turned out!!!
-Just a couple hours of work and you can build your own DIY fireplace mantel too!
+Just a couple of hours of work and you can build your own DIY fireplace mantel too!
 It adds so much great warmth to our living room.
 Of course, once it’s finished you get the fun of decorating it.